arsenysmorodin/arsenysmorodin/README.md

 🔭 I’m currently develop an AI startup about timemanagent and planing.

-🌱 I’m currently exploring learn some deep feature of Nuxt and his.
+🌱 I’m currently exploring learn some deep feature of Nuxt and his ecosistem.

 ## 🌐 Socials: